sashtje/production-project/src/entities/Article/README.md

 #### Public api

 - Components
-    - `ArticleDetails` - Component with article information
+    - `ArticleDetailsDeprecated` - Component with article information
     - `ArticleList` -  Component with list of articles
     - `ArticleViewSelector` - Component - switcher for displaying a list of articles (tile, list)
     - `ArticleSortSelector` - Component with a choice of sorting for a list of articles